Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Sunday 18 December 2022.
-I will be spending tonight in an airport hotel at MCO because my flight on Monday morning is scheduled to depart at 7:15am.
-I will be on an early shuttle!
-I stayed in this morning as I have lots to do.
-This blog post took about 90 minutes to prepare and makes two hundred sixty-five days in a row with a new, educational post just for you.
+Today is Saturday 14 January and I am laving at 4am Pacific time to head to the Salton Sea for the first time in about two decades.
+This blog post took more than an hour to prepare, and makes two hundred ninety-one days in a row with a new, educational post just for you.
 Wherever you are and whatever you are doing, I hope that you too have a great day.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!